rocky-linux/rockylinux.org-gatsby/content/news/rocky-linux-8-5-ga-release.md

 ---
 title: Rocky Linux 8.5 Available Now
 date: '2021-11-15'
-description: 'We're pleased to announce the general availability of Rocky Linux 8.5.
+description: 'We are pleased to announce the general availability of Rocky Linux 8.5.
 Read to learn more!'
 posttype: 'news'
 ---